latestchatty/simple-chatty-server/doc/api.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
-This documents the WebChatty API, a backend web service for a chatty-style forum.

 This API implements a subset of versions 1 and 2 of the WinChatty API, allowing it to support preexisting clients of that API.

 ### Protocols